Looks like Slack doesn’t meet your needs.

 It wouldn’t be our blog if we didn’t put Chanty team chat as a #1 on the list.
 We work hard on our product and believe it’s going to be a strong AI-powered Slack alternative.
 This is a product made with love and passion for technology, communication and collaboration.
 Having currently our product in beta, we admit Chanty isn’t yet perfect.
 However, this 2018 newcomer is definitely worth your attention.

 Our goal is to create an intuitive and seamless experience for our users.
 This is why our onboarding flow and user interface are simple and clean.
 While Slack is getting more complicated with hundreds of little-used capabilities that get in the way of the handful that are really important, Chanty keeps the balance between features and usability.
 We have opted to stay simple yet to have just enough powerful features a team needs for effective work.

-You can feel free to sign up and join our beta test community.
+Feel free to join our community of early adopters.
 We are looking forward to your feedback😊